cloudblue/connect-cli/README.md

 ### Configure

-First of all you need to configure the `product-sync` with the CloudBlue Connect API *endpoint* and *key*.
+First of all you need to configure the `connect-cli` with the CloudBlue Connect API *endpoint* and *key*.

 ```
     $ ccli configure --url https://api.connect.cloudblue.com/public/v1 --key "ApiKey XXXXX:YYYYY"